Computer experts urge Georgia to replace voting machines - NewsBreak

 The midterm elections are just two months away.
 A switch to hand-marked paper ballots could easily be made by then because state law already provides for them to be used as an emergency backup, the letter says.

-State Election Board Chair William Duffey responded in an email to The Associated Press that the “security of our election equipment is of paramount interest to the State Election Board as is the integrity of the election process in Georgia.”
+State Election Board Chair William Duffey said in an email that the “security of our election equipment is of paramount interest to the State Election Board as is the integrity of the election process in Georgia.”
 He noted that the alleged breach in Coffee County is being investigated by the Georgia Bureau of Investigation and secretary of state's office investigators and said the FBI has been asked to assist.

 “The investigation is active and ongoing,” Duffey wrote.
 “Information developed will be considered to evaluate the impact of the Coffee County conduct."